 Trends in relative changes of mortality rates for England and Wales, 2003-15

 Each of our sex-specific age band measures were summarised in Figure 4 to explore the overall extent of the relative mortality changes.
 We also calculated the measure for relative changes between 2013 and 2014.
-Once again there is no spatial patterning to either map.
+Once again there is no spatial patterning to be seen in either the equal area maps or equal population cartograms.
 It is clear that what has happened has occurred everywhere.
-The main difference between the maps is the sudden change in the experiences of Local Authorities by 2015.
+The main difference between the maps over time is the sudden change in the experiences of almost all Local Authorities by 2015.
 In 2013-14, 4.3% of Local Authorities were categorised in the top group (‘3+ subgroups with relative changes 15%+’) compared to 60.9% in 2014-15.
 In 2013-14, 27.9% were on the bottom category (‘None of the categories’) whereas in 2014-15 there was only one Local Authority (the ‘City of London’) in this category.
-We found evidence of negative correlation for values between years (Table 5).
+We did find evidence of negative correlation for values between years (Table 5).
 Local Authorities with higher rate ratios in 2013-14 were associated with lower rate ratios in 2014-15.
+In other words it is possible that in those areas where many frail elderly people did survive through the year to July 2014, fewer then survived in 2015.
+The year to July 2014 was not a good year for mortality, but it was not unusually bad.
+The year to July 2015 was exceptionally bad and the early years (2012 and 2013) were also very poor for mortality among the elderly, but not as devastating as 2015 was.
+Before this period mortality had almost always falling among the old in England and Wales, decade after decade (ONS 2015a and 2015b).